supposedly/dialect-museum/README.md

 ### History and prior art
 One way to conceive of this project is as a kind of [sound change applier](https://linguifex.com/wiki/Guide:Conlanging_tools#Sound_change_appliers).
 It spent a long time not knowing it was one, but I think any kind of linguistics-y tool that tries to transform things into other things will carcinize soon enough into an advanced, featural SCA.
-Personally I was really surprised to do a proper review of the SCA toolspace and find how much depth people have put into these things.
-A couple particular giants I think I should pay respects to are [Phonix](https://gitlab.com/jaspax/phonix) and [Lexurgy](https://www.meamoria.com/lexurgy/html/sc-tutorial.html).
+Personally, I was really surprised to do a proper review of the SCA toolspace and find how much depth people have put into these things, and a couple particular giants I think I should pay respects to are [Phonix](https://gitlab.com/jaspax/phonix) and [Lexurgy](https://www.meamoria.com/lexurgy/html/sc-tutorial.html).
 You'll notice lots of convergences between their design and what's below!

 ### Why are there like 600 commits?
 Between school and the horrors of life, it took me a long time to hit on a workable design for this project.
 The current architecture is the result of two months of thinking and coding and thinking and coding, but it's built atop a good couple years of intermittently messing around and crash-landing.
 Glad to finally be here!
-There's only more work ahead.

 ## What's in a language